Te Araroa FKT Trip Report

 Concluding thoughts

-Our self-supported Te Araroa FKT was, like most FKTs, an emotional rollercoaster.
-The shear amount of road walking and logistics at the beginning of the track meant that preparation was essential for our success.
-Whilst walking, a lot of time was spent on our phones arranging transport, checking tides, or finding a supermarket to resupply.
-This was not only mentally draining, but also stressful and one of our least favourite parts of the FKT.
+Like most FKTs, our self-supported Te Araroa FKT was an emotional rollercoaster.
+Our preparation proved to be essential for our success.
+We estimate that we lost up to 18h from poor timing.
+Whilst walking, a lot of time was spent on our phones arranging transport, checking tides, or ensuring supermarkets would be open.
+In true self-supported style, we did not use a vehicle for any transport off the trail (except for getting between the two islands!).These logistics were not only mentally draining, but also stressful and one of our least favourite parts of the FKT.

 Our biggest strength on this FKT was attempting it as a pair.
-We think that sharing the mental load drastically improved our experience.
-Whilst we are not rushing back to do the TA again, we feel incredibly lucky to have been able to do it in the fashion that we did.
+We think that sharing the mental load drastically improved our experience and effort.
+Whilst we are not rushing back to do the whole TA again, we feel incredibly lucky to have been able to attempt it as an FKT, and are grateful for all of the unique and memorable experiences we had along the way.